 - This is lightly featured in The Amazing Spider-Man as one of the Character Tics of this version of Peter Parker; he falls into stuttering and repetition in most regular situations and especially anything dealing with Gwen Stacy, but once the mask comes on- he immediately switches gears, drops the stutter and picks up the insults.

 - Used for The Reveal in the first Harry Potter book.
-The villain was p-p-p-poor s-s-stuttering Professor Quirrel all along.
+The villain was p-p-p-poor s-s-stuttering Professor Quirrell all along.

 - Bill Denbrough from Stephen King's It.
 Both Richie Tozier and Beverly Marsh remark on the fact that "Stuttering Bill doesn't realize that he doesn't, always".